Indian deportees from US being shackled in keeping with past procedure, says S Jaishankar

 Jaishankar said that India’s focus should be on a “strong crackdown on the illegal migration industry, while taking steps to ease visas for legitimate travellers”.
 He said that law enforcement agencies will take “preventive and exemplary” action against those who sent the deportees to the United States illegally.

-The external affairs minister emphasised that the process of deportation was not new.
 “It is the obligation of all countries to take back their nationals if they are found to be living illegally abroad,” he said.

 The deportation was part of a wider crackdown by US President Donald Trump’s administration, which has used military aircraft to repatriate undocumented migrants.
 This was the first military deportation of Indian citizens since Trump returned to office on January 20.